|

 NORTHERN PIKE:

-bring in those larger fighters.
+bring in the large fighters.
 These clear, cold waters produce fish

 that are fast and furious when you hook one and give you a great